+Thank you again for your outstanding effort on the impact tool.
 We really appreciate the extra effort and tolerance of our last minute changes to ensure we put our best foot forward in the CRC application process.
-The story that has emerged from your process has been really useful for us to frame our thinking and will be very useful as we consider the interview an associated presentation.
+The story that has emerged from your process has been really useful for us.

 Guy Boggs, CEO, CRC for Transformation in Mining Economies